Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 The bottle bears the signature bubbles design that features on various Lovehoney lubes.
 In this case, the bubbles and product name are… well, caramel coloured.

 • Sorbitol.
 This is a sugar alcohol which is generally recognised as safe (including for consumption) in small quantities.
-However, it’s worth being aware that sugar can cause yeast infections, so exercise caution and maybe avoid this lube if you’re prone to them.
+However, it’s worth being aware that sugar can increase the risk of yeast infections for some users, so exercise caution and maybe avoid this lube if you’re prone to them.

 • Potassium sorbate.
 This is a preservative that is generally considered safe and is a much better alternative to parabens.